fortyoneplustwo/notestamp/README.md

      - Media: Either youtube, audio player, audio recorder or pdf viewer.
      - Dashboard: Displays user's saved projects.
      - Login and register forms
-  - Writer: Displays text editor and toolbar.
+  - Writer: Displays a rich text editor and toolbar.

 ## Logic
 **User presses `<enter>` inside the editor**: a callback executes in the mediator.
 The mediator gets the reader's state through the media controller